Kane & Lynch 2: Dog Days: Audio

-The Kane & Lynch 2: Dog Days original soundtrack was composed by German composer Mona Mur and originally released 8 February 2011 by Punchdrive, the album was then cancelled due to rights problems.
+The Kane & Lynch 2: Dog Days soundtrack was originally released 8 February 2011 by Punchdrive; the album was then cancelled due to rights problems.
 It was re-released 9 March 2011 on a new label, Mad Villa.
 Mur was hired to create complex ambient soundscape layers generated from real city noises, vintage synthesizers, guitar amplifiers and unusual software. " EMI Music Publishing Scandinavia, Dynamedion created 23 authentic-sounding Asian tracks for the game and recorded vocal talent singing in Mandarin backed up by a number of musicians performing Chinese instruments including percussion, shakuhachi, fue, violin, and pipa.

 Reception

 Kane & Lynch 2: Dog Days received "mixed or average" reviews on all platforms according to video game review aggregator Metacritic.
 Nevertheless, it generally scored slightly higher than its predecessor.